borglab/gtsam.org/_posts/2021-02-07-uncertainties-part1.md

 \end{equation}
 $$

-Please note here that while we swapped the terms in the factor to be consistent with GTSAM documentation, it does not affect the formulation since the term is squared.
+Please note here that while we swapped the terms in the factor to be consistent with GTSAM's documentation, it does not affect the formulation since the term is squared.

 The previous optimization problem is linear with respect to the variables, hence solvable in closed form.
 By differentiating the squared cost, setting it to zero and doing some manipulation, we end up with the so-called *normal equations*, which are particularly relevant for our posterior analysis: